Literary Studies – Intermedial and Intercultural (MA)

 Specific analysis of complex interrelated aspects of literature, culture and media history focuses on the combination of topics within the core subjects.
 Cultural and media-based phenomena from various areas of culture – such as anthropology and mediality, media ethics, book aesthetics, media change, visual cultures and iconography – are also investigated.

-Applicants require a completed Bachelor's degree (or equivalent), usually in one of the core subjects (American studies, German studies, Nordic studies, comparative studies or a branch of Romance studies – French, Spanish or Italian).
+Applicants require a completed Bachelor's degree (or equivalent), usually in one of the core subjects (American studies, German studies, Scandinavian studies, comparative studies or a branch of Romance studies – French, Spanish or Italian).

 1st semester (30 ECTS)